What This Article Is

 Relapse costs stability.
 Stability determines survival after release.

 Addiction recovery is not measured by effort.
 It is measured by passed tests and kept appointments.
 Relapse is procedural failure.
-Avoid detection or accept escalation.
+Detection leads to escalation.
+The system records results, not intentions.